-Sodexo's first International University Lifestyle Survey asks: how do UK students compare to their contemporaries worldwide?
+Stats from Sodexo's Student Lifestyle Trends Survey asks: How do UK students compare to their contemporaries worldwide?

-UK students are more interested in the student experience and more likely to pick their university based on social and non-academic factors than their global contemporaries, according to Sodexo’s first International University Lifestyle Survey.
+You guessed it, student experience!
+UK students are more interested in the student experience and more likely to pick their university based on social and non-academic factors than their global contemporaries.

 One of the most striking differences between UK students and those around the world is the greater expectation of a good social experience.
 When asked to identify the factors that swayed their choice of university, 38% of UK students identified an ‘active social life/ good social facilities’, compared to only 32% globally.

 When asked to name the most important factor in their final choice of university, the mostly commonly cited by UK students was a ‘good experience at open days’.
 This was very different to other countries – in the US the most important factor was ‘financial support available’, for Indian students ‘IT, library/ study facilities’ and for Spanish and Italian students, ‘ability to live at home’ – and highlights the importance of UK universities investing in marketing and creating strong impressions on potential applicants.
 This applies equally to social media and digital marketing.
 When researching their choice of university, 83% of UK students stated that they had been influenced by internet research, and this was considered more important than official rankings and advice or guidance from parents, teachers or friends.

 Overall, when looking at non-academic factors, students globally wanted to see an attractive campus (37%) and the most popular services that students were looking for included good IT/library (38%) and study facilities and good social facilities (32%).